interTwin-eu/itwinai/tutorials/distributed-ml/torch-k8s/README.md

 [PyTorchJob](https://www.kubeflow.org/docs/components/training/reference/distributed-training/#distributed-training-for-pytorch)
 works.
 Instuitively:

-1. The PyTorchJob sets up the correct envirnment variables that will be picked up by `torchrun`
+1. The PyTorchJob sets up the correct envirnment variables that will be picked up by `torchrun`.
 1. Your Python script should be executed prepending `torchrun` to it in the pod manifest.
 The `torchrun` CLI will make sure that the correct number of worker processes (i.e., replicas of your Python process) per pod is spawned.
 Example: